Global shares at one-month low on U.S. manufacturing shock

 The poor data lifted the Fed funds rate futures price sharply, with the November contract FFX9 now pricing in about an 80% chance the U.S. Federal Reserve will cut interest rates this month, compared to just over 50% before the data.

+U.S. President Donald Trump once again lashed out at the Federal Reserve on Tuesday, saying the central bank has kept interest rates “too high” and that a strong dollar is hurting U.S. factories.

-The U.S. 10-year Treasuries yield fell to 1.637 percent US10YT=RR, reversing earlier gains sparked by a jump in Japanese government bond yields and hitting the lowest level since early September.
+The U.S. 10-year Treasuries yield fell to 1.637% US10YT=RR, reversing earlier gains sparked by a jump in Japanese government bond yields and hitting the lowest level since early September.

-In the currency market, the U.S. dollar slipped from Tuesday’s two-year high against a basket of currencies as the ISM survey has shaken the notion that the U.S. economy will withstand the escalating trade war.
+In the currency market, the U.S. dollar slipped from Tuesday’s two-year high against a basket of currencies as the ISM survey shook the notion that the U.S. economy will withstand the trade war.

 The yen rose to 107.75 yen per dollar JPY=, from Tuesday's low of 108.47.

-The weak U.S. data pushed oil prices to near one-month lows, although reports of a third-quarter decline in output from the world’s largest oil producers kept oil from falling further.
+The weak U.S. data pushed oil prices to near one-month lows, although a surprise drop in U.S. crude inventories helped them to recoil in Asia.

-U.S. crude stocks fell last week, data from industry group the American Petroleum Institute showed on Tuesday, helping to lift oil prices in Asia.